 2013 Miller Fork Recreational Preserve, Kentucky

 The Access Fund partnered with the Red River Gorge Climbers Coalition to protect 309 acres in Beattyville, Kentucky.
-Access Fund provided a $200,000 AFLCC loan and $10,000 grant to support RRGCC's purchase.
+Access Fund provided a $200,000 Climbing Conservation Loan and $10,000 grant to support RRGCC's purchase.
 Named the Miller Fork Recreational Preserve, the land includes several miles of cliff line, some of which has been developed but with the vast majority of it awaiting discovery and development.

 2013 Castle Crags, California

-The Access Fund provided a grant and matching loan to Wilderness Land Trust to protect 1,250 acres in the northern reaches of Castle Crags Wilderness near Mt.
+The Access Fund provided a grant and matching Climbing Conservation Loan to Wilderness Land Trust to protect 1,250 acres in the northern reaches of Castle Crags Wilderness near Mt.
 Shasta, California.
 The acquisition will provide public access to moderate multi-pitch granite, winter ice climbing, and backcountry skiing.
 The property also features rare wildlife and plant habitat and cultural resources.

 2012 Hospital Boulders, Alabama